Dan-in-CA/sip_plugins/moisture_sensor_control/README.md

 ## Introduction

-The Moisture Sensor Control plugin can be configure to either
+The Moisture Sensor Control plugin can be configured to either

-- decrease the moisture level of plants by suppressing a schedule (program).
+- decrease the watering time for plants by suppressing a schedule (program).
-- increase the moisture level of plants by triggering a run once program.
+- increase the watering time for plants by triggering a RUN ONCE program.

-The logic is base on the moisture reading captured by moisture sensors and is applied on the station level.
+The logic is base on the moisture readings captured by moisture sensors and is applied on the station level.

-The plugin only evaluates moisture sensor data but does not itself capture the data so it requires that a moisture sensor data plugin be enable that does so, for example the Moisture Sensor Data MQTT plugin.
+The plugin only evaluates moisture sensor readings but does not itself capture the data, so it requires that a moisture sensor data plugin be installed and configured that does so, for example the Moisture Sensor Data MQTT plugin.

 ## Dependencies

-This plugin requires a moisture sensor data plugin to be installed, for example the Moisture Sensor Data MQTT plugin.
+This plugin requires a moisture sensor data plugin to be installed and configured, for example the Moisture Sensor Data MQTT plugin.

 ## For users

 ### Sensor
 Select the moisture sensor that will be used to control the station.
-The sensors must be configured a moisture sensor data plugin that is used to capture the moisture sensor data (e.g. Moisture Sensor Data MQTT plugin).
+The sensors must be configured in a moisture sensor data plugin that is used to capture the moisture sensor data (e.g. Moisture Sensor Data MQTT plugin).

 ### Suppress schedule

-The suppress schedule feature of the plugin is triggered when a program is automatically scheduled to run on a station (RUN NOW schedules are ignored) and depending on the configuration will suppress the schedule.
+The suppress schedule feature of the plugin is triggered when a program is automatically scheduled to run on a station (RUN ONCE and RUN NOW schedules are ignored) and depending on the configuration will suppress the schedule.

 |Field |Description|